African Americans: Historically Black colleges and universities

 Historically Black colleges and universities (HBCUs), which were founded when segregated institutions of higher learning did not admit African Americans, continue to thrive and educate students of all races today.
 There are 101 HBCUs representing three percent of the nation's colleges and universities with the majority established in the Southeast.
-HBCUs have been largely responsible for establishing and expanding the African American middle-class by providing opportunities not usually given to African Americans.
+HBCUs have been largely responsible for establishing and expanding the African American middle-class by providing more career opportunities for African Americans.

 Economic status

-African Americans' economic status has improved some since the civil rights era.
-The racial disparity in poverty rates has narrowed.
-The poverty rate among African Americans has decreased from 24.7% in 2004 to 18.8% in 2020, compared to 10.5% for all Americans.
+The economic disparity between the races in the US has marginally improved since the end of slavery.
+In 1863, two years prior to emancipation, Black people owned 0.5 percent of the national wealth, while in 2019 it is just over 1.5 percent.
+Racial disparity in poverty rates has narrowed since the civil rights era, with the poverty rate among African Americans decreasing from 24.7% in 2004 to 18.8% in 2020, compared to 10.5% for all Americans.
 Poverty is associated with higher rates of marital stress and dissolution, physical and mental health problems, disability, cognitive deficits, low educational attainment, and crime.

 African Americans have a long and diverse history of business ownership.
 Although the first African American business is unknown, slaves captured from West Africa are believed to have established commercial enterprises as peddlers and skilled craftspeople as far back as the 17th century.
 Around 1900, Booker T. Washington became the most famous proponent of African American businesses.
 His critic and rival W. E. B. DuBois also commended business as a vehicle for African American advancement.